dookie23/jenkins-slave-node-docker/README.md

-# jenkins-slave-node-docker
+# Jenkins Slave with NodeJS and Docker

-Docker image with node and docker for compile and build docker images with node appliations
+Docker image to use as a Jenkins Slave with NodeJS and Docker.